 Effective gender-inclusive practices also include fostering an inclusive workplace culture.
 This can be achieved through training programs focused on diversity awareness, anti-discrimination policies, and leadership development initiatives for women (Cravero, 2018).
 It is essential that these practices are embedded into the organizational culture, ensuring they are not seen as temporary measures but as integral to the overall business strategy.
-By promoting inclusive policies, organizations create environment where all employees, regardless of gender, feel valued, respected, and empowered to contribute their best work (Elujide et al., 2021; Elumilade, Ogundeji, Achumie, Omokhoa, & Omowole, 2021).
+By promoting inclusive policies, organizations create an environment where all employees, regardless of gender, feel valued, respected, and empowered to contribute their best work (Elujide et al., 2021; Elumilade, Ogundeji, Achumie, Omokhoa, & Omowole, 2021).

 Moreover, supplier diversity programs play an essential role in advancing gender inclusivity in the broader supply chain ecosystem.
-These programs encourage organizations to source goods and services from women-owned businesses and support gender-equitable procurement practices.
+These programs encourage organizations to source goods and services from women-owned businesses and support genderequitable procurement practices.
 Implementing such strategies not only enhances gender diversity but also promotes economic empowerment and equal opportunities for women entrepreneurs.
 By aligning internal policies with these external practices, organizations contribute to a more inclusive and sustainable global supply chain (Kalkanci, Rahmani, & Toktay, 2019).

-3.2 Leveraging Technology and Data Analytics for Gender Equity

-Technology and data analytics play a pivotal role in advancing gender equity in supply chain management.
-The use of data analytics allows organizations to identify gender disparities within the workforce, supply chain operations, and leadership positions.
-By collecting and analyzing demographic companies can uncover patterns of inequality, track the effectiveness of diversity initiatives, and make data-driven decisions to enhance gender inclusivity.
+3.2 Leveraging Technology and Data Analytics for Gender Equity companies can uncover patterns of inequality, track the effectiveness of diversity initiatives, and make data-driven decisions to enhance gender inclusivity.
 Additionally, advanced technologies, such as artificial intelligence (AI), can help organizations analyze recruitment processes, identify unconscious bias, and streamline the promotion of women into leadership positions (BALOGUN, OGUNSOLA, & SAMUEL, 2021).